NETWAYS/ansible-collection-elasticstack/roles/repos/README.md

 ## Requirements

 * The `community.general` collection — only needed on SUSE hosts, where the role uses the `zypper` modules.
-* Network access from the target host to the Elastic repository URL.

 The role installs the required signing tools (`gpg`/`gnupg`) itself.